terryaney/Documentation.Camelot/KatApp.Vue.md

     is rendred.
     -->
     <script setup>
-        // code ran one time
+        // code only runs the first time the template is rendered and the first time a rendered template item is removed (if ever) function mounted(application) {
+		}
+		function unmounted(application) {
+		}
     </script>

     <!--